-Programme Specifications define separate Programme Learning Outcomes (PLOs) for each level of the national Framework for Higher Education Qualifications (levels 4-6 of an undergraduate degree, and level 7 for a Masters degree).
+Programme Specifications define separate Programme Learning Outcomes (PLOs) for each level of the FHEQ (levels 4-6 of an undergraduate degree, and level 7 for a Masters degree).
 PLOs are described under the following four headings:

 - Knowledge and Understanding - Intellectual Skills e.g. skills of analysis, synthesis and evaluation - Practical Skills subject-specific skills developed, for example, through lab or studiobased activity, fieldwork or placement - Transferable Skills general employability skills such as oral and written communication, literacy and numeracy, time management, and working independently and in teams.